CSBP-CPSE/OpenTabulate/docs/source_files.md

 #### Example

 Source files follow a specific format for OpenTabulate to parse.
-Before presenting the proper use, nuances, and documentation, we present an example.
 Below is a source file for a business register dataset for Kitchener in Ontario, Canada.

 ```
 {